MasiaVittorio/counterspell/README.md

 screenshot

-**History:** A detailed screen dedicated to show you every past edit.
+**History:** A detailed screen dedicated to show you every past edit, and an "undo" / "redo" functionality.

 screenshot